-5801.1.3.1 Team-Seeding List
+5801.1.3.1 Team Eligibility

-According to the current ranking lists (WC, FIS-Points, WCSL (SX)) all listed competitors gets a seeding rank (see 5604.3).
+According to the current ranking lists (WC, FIS-Points, WCSL (SX) all listed competitors receive an Eligibility List position (see 5604.3).
 Then all competitors are grouped by nation and seeding rank ascending.
-This Team-seeding list is the base for all further selection and determination of bibs.
-After composing the team-seeding list all present nations at the draw-meeting (TCM) can enter teams in order of the team-seeding list.
-The Team-Bibs for the entered teams will be given according the team-seeding list ascending.
+This Eligibility List is the base for the eligibility of the teams in case of a field size limitation.

-5801.1.3.2 SX/ SBX Team
+5801.1.3.2 SX/ SBX Team - Starter Field

-In case of a limitation of the start field (WC/ WSC format, 8 women and 16 men) the top 4 women / 8 men ranked teams in the team-seeding list have the right to enter their 2nd team before all other teams can enter their 1st team if their 2nd team is within the top 4/8 ranked teams.
-Therefore the nations teams are chosen for entry by moving down the team-seeding list choosing the highest 2 ranked teams from each nation out of the top 4 women and top 8 men's teams.
+In case of a limitation of the start field (WC/ WSC format, 8 women and 16 men) the top 4 women / 8 men ranked teams in the list have the right to enter their 2nd team before all other teams can enter their 1st team if their 2nd team is within the top 4/8 ranked teams.
+Therefore, the nations teams are chosen for entry by moving down the Eligibility List choosing the highest 2 ranked teams from each nation out of the top 4 women's and top 8 men's teams.
 Afterwards all eligible teams can enter their number 1 team first.
 Then starting at the top of the list again to choose the second (if any) ranked team from each nation, repeating as necessary, until 8 teams for women and 16 teams for men have been reached.